tadegquillien/causal-judgment/README.md

 ### How to use

 First, run everything in the `main.R`, `ces.R`, and `ns.R` files, to load the necessary functions.
-You can import the files by either pulling the repository (if familiar with git) or downloading these files by clicking on the Green 'Code' button and clicking 'Download (as Zip)'.
+You can import the files by either pulling the repository (if familiar with git) or downloading the files by clicking on the Green 'Code' button and then 'Download ZIP'.

 Computing a causal judgment requires three steps: